longndt/react-course/react-javascript/diagrams/routing_flow.md

 This diagram illustrates how React Router handles navigation and routing in a React application using JavaScript, showing the flow from user interaction to component rendering.

-> 🛣️ **Related Theory**: For detailed explanations of React Router, see [Routing & Authentication Theory](../../lesson4-routing-auth/theory/theory4.md)
+> 🛣️ **Related Theory** For detailed explanations of React Router, see [Routing & Authentication Theory](../../lesson4-routing-auth/theory/theory4.md)

 ## Router Flow